Deadicated03/Ioannina-Parking-app/README.md

 🏆 **Winner of TechFuse Hackathon 2025**

-This application was developed during the **TechFuse Hackathon 2025** and proudly won 1st place.
+This application was developed during the **TechFuse Hackathon 2025** and won 1st place.
 It aims to make parking in the city of **Ioannina** easier and more efficient by helping users locate and select available parking zones in real-time.

 ## 🚀 Overview